dataforgoodfr/14_ObservatoirePratiqueInfluence/data-extractors/README.md

 It can be used with 2 different task and result backends depending on use case:
 * The `filesystem backend` is mostly for testing or single machine extraction.
-* The `Data Extraction API Backend` allows to share and distributes a pool of extraction tasks across multiple machines for parallel execution
+* The `Data Extraction API Backend` allows to share and distributes a pool of extraction tasks across multiple machines for parallel execution.

 # Using CLI with filesystem backend